apacheignite/documentation/machine-learning-grid/machine-learning.md

   ]
 }
 [/block]
-5. Build ML Grid from the project's root directory:
+5. Build and install ML Grid from the project's root directory:
 [block:code]
 {
   "codes": [